Hint at an axion-like particle from the redshift dependence of blazar spectra: SELECTION BIASES

-\item Looking at greater distances entails that larger regions of space are probed, and so -- under the assumption of an uniform source distribution -- a larger number of brighter blazars should be detected.
-Now, the physical explanation of the best-fit straight regression line in Fig.~\ref{fig2R.pdf} would naturally arise provided that $F_{{\rm em}, \Delta E}^{\rm CP} (z)$ {\it tightly correlates} with $\Gamma_{\rm em}^{\rm CP} (z)$ in such a way that {\it brighter sources have harder spectra}.
-Then the above selection bias translates into the statement that looking at greater distances implies that a larger number of blazars with harder spectra should be observed, which is just what Fig.~\ref{fig2R.pdf} tells us.
-So, the real question concerns the existence of a tight correlation between $F_{{\rm em}, \Delta E}^{\rm CP} (z)$ and $\Gamma_{\rm em}^{\rm CP} (z)$.
+A look at Fig.~\ref{figemcp} shows that the volume selection bias is indeed present, thereby providing a check that our procedure is correct.

-\item Similarly, a logically consistent possibility would be that the jet opening angle $\delta (z)$ were {\it tightly correlated} with $\Gamma_{\rm em}^{\rm CP} (z)$ so that sources with stronger beaming had harder spectra: in such a situation -- under the previous assumption of an uniform source distribution -- the probability that the beam points towards us increases as larger regions of space are probed, and so sources with harder spectra would be more copiously found at larger distances, again in agreement with what Fig.~\ref{fig2R.pdf} entails.
+Now, the physical explanation of the parabolic best-fit regression line (\ref{a631}) shown in Fig.~\ref{fig2b} would naturally arise only under the presumed {\it assumption} that $F_{{\rm em}, \Delta E}^{\rm CP} (z)$ were {\it tightly correlated} with $\Gamma_{\rm em}^{\rm CP} (z)$ in such a way that {\it brighter sources have harder spectra as} $z$ {\it increases}.
+Otherwise stated, $F_{{\rm em}, \Delta E}^{\rm CP} (z)$ {\it should increase as} $\Gamma_{\rm em}^{\rm CP} (z)$ {\it decreases and} $z$ {\it increases}.
+Then the considered selection bias would translate into the statement that looking at greater distances implies that a larger number of blazars with harder spectra should be observed, which is precisely what Fig.~\ref{fig2b} tells us.